etgross04/experiment_platform/USAGE.md

 ## Citation

-If you use this platform in your research, please cite Brian Cantrell, PhD, UCSD Cognitive Science XRLAB.
+If you use this platform in your research, please cite Cantrell, B., University of California San Diego, Cognitive Sciences XRLAB.